Rent payment by the tenant

 In case of partial rent payment, the landlord must give you a receipt.

-If you have difficulty paying the rent (but without unpaid rent), you should try to finding an amicable solution with the lessor.
+If you have difficulty paying the rent (but without unpaid rent), you should try to find an amicable solution with the landlord.

 Reminder